-Grade Descriptors for Honours/Capstone Project II:

-HP: Presentation of the Research Report (20% of Final Grade); CP: Project Output and Presentation on the Project Output (50-60% of Final Grade) - Common Template
+Grade Descriptors for Honours/Capstone Project II: HP: Presentation of the Research Report (20% of Final Grade); CP: Project Output and Presentation on the Project Output (50-60% of Final Grade) - Common Template

 The following descriptors are based on AAC&U Integrative Learning VALUE Rubric, unless otherwise specified in the footnotes.
 The CILOs in the following table refers to the CILOs in the Common Course Outline Template for Capstone Project II.
 The following descriptors for Honours Project II are for reference only in the full implementation of the new curriculum

-, S 1 Intended Learning Outcomes Marks Weighting Level 4 Outstanding Level 3 Mastering Level 2 Developing Level 1 Beginning Applica able for 9-10 6-8 3-5 0-2 HP: Presentation of the Research Report - systematic presentation of the research results in a simulated conference (20% of Final Grade) CP: Project Output and Presentation on the Project Output - production of project output and presentation of inquiry results/project outputs in a format determined in the final proposal (50-60% of Final Grade) CILO {1,2,3} 20% All elements of the Critical elements of the Critical elements of Inquiry design As reflected in: Design Process methodology or theoretical framework are skilfully developed.
-Appropriate methodology or theoretical frameworks may be synthesized from across disciplines or from relevant sub-disciplines. methodology or theoretical framework are appropriately developed, however, more subtle elements are ignored or unaccounted for. the methodology or theoretical framework are missing, incorrectly developed, or unfocused. demonstrates a misunderstanding of the methodology or theoretical framework.
-CP (50-60% of Final Grade) HP (20% of Final Grade) CILO {1,3} As reflected in: Connections to Experience 10% Meaningfully synthesizes connections among experiences outside of the formal classroom (including life experiences and academic experiences) to deepen understanding of fields of study and to broaden own points of view Effectively selects and develops examples of life experiences, drawn from a variety of context (e.g., family life, artistic participation, civic involvement, work experience), to illuminate concepts/ theories/ frameworks of fields of study Compares life experiences and academic knowledge to infer differences, as well as similarities, and acknowledge perspectives other than own.
+Intended Learning Outcomes Marks Weighting Level 4 Outstanding 9-10 Level 3 Mastering 6-8 Level 2 Developing 3-5 Level 1 Beginning 0-2 Applica able for HP: Presentation of the Research Report - systematic presentation of the research results in a simulated conference (20% of Final Grade) CP: Project Output and Presentation on the Project Output - production of project output and presentation of inquiry results/project outputs in a format determined in the final proposal (50-60% of Final Grade) CP (50-60% of Final Grade) HP (20% of Final Grade) As reflected in: Design Process CILO {1,3} As reflected in: Connections to Experience 10% methodology or theoretical framework are skilfully developed.
+Appropriate methodology or theoretical frameworks may be synthesized from across disciplines or from relevant sub-disciplines.
+Meaningfully synthesizes connections among experiences outside of the formal classroom (including life experiences and academic experiences) to deepen understanding of fields of study and to broaden own points of view methodology or theoretical framework are appropriately developed, however, more subtle elements are ignored or unaccounted for.
+Effectively selects and develops examples of life experiences, drawn from a variety of context (e.g., family life, artistic participation, civic involvement, work experience), to illuminate concepts/ theories/ frameworks of fields of study the methodology or theoretical framework are missing, incorrectly developed, or unfocused.
+Compares life experiences and academic knowledge to infer differences, as well as similarities, and acknowledge perspectives other than own.
+Inquiry design demonstrates a misunderstanding of the methodology or theoretical framework.
 Identifies connections between life experiences and those academic texts and ideas perceived as similar and related to own interests.
 CILO {1,2,3} As reflected in: Connections to Discipline 20% Independently creates wholes out of multiple parts (synthesizes) or draws conclusions by combining examples, facts, or theories from more than one field of study or perspective.
 Independently connects examples, facts, or theories from more than one field of study or perspective.
 When prompted, connects examples, facts, or theories from more than one field of study or perspective.
 When prompted, presents examples, facts, or theories from more than one field of study or perspective.